 SHOULD CHRISTIANS PARTICIPATE IN POLITICS?

 Many who profess to be Christians strongly believe that it is their duty to be involved in politics for the good of this world.
 There is no doubt that many of these Christians are very sincere and well-meaning in their efforts.
+Should Christians participate in politics?

 “If I had to do it all over again, I would avoid any semblance of involvement in partisan politics . . .
 An evangelist is called to do one thing, and one thing only: to proclaim the gospel.”—Billy Graham, during an interview in the later years of his life

-This is quite an admission for one of the most famous Christian preachers, who had spent time with many prominent people of this world, including 12 US Presidents.
+This is quite an admission for one of the most famous Christian preachers, who had spent time with many prominent people of the world, including 12 US Presidents.
 (See the article on this website entitled, “Learn One Thing From Billy Graham’s Life Confession”).
 This should at least give us pause when considering our own decision of whether to be involved in “partisan politics.
 Billy Graham referred to the one thing a Christian is “called to do,” and that is what Jesus commanded: “Go and make disciples of all peoples” (Matthew 28:19 NLT margin).
 He also referred to a Christian’s need for singleness of focus on spreading the gospel, which can be illustrated this way: ““Bear your share of difficulties, like a good soldier of Christ Jesus.
 No one on active service involves himself in the affairs of of civilian life, because he must win the approval of the man who enlisted him” (2 Timothy 2:3,4 NJB).
 Another Bible principle can also be applied here: “Jesus said, ‘No one who sets a hand to the plough and looks to what was left behind is fit for the kingdom of God” (Luke 9:62 NAB).
 To plow straight furrows in a field, one must keep focused on what is ahead, not behind.
 Political involvement could, at a minimum, cause a Christian to lose his/her focus on spreading the gospel.

 For Christians, “All scripture is inspired by God and useful for refuting error, for guiding people’s lives and teaching them to be his people.
 This is how someone who is dedicated to God becomes fully equipped and ready for every good work” (2 Timothy 3:16,17 NJB).
-Is it possible that Christian involvement in politics could be included as a type of error” referred to in the scriptures?
+Is it possible that Christian involvement in politics could be included as a type of “error” referred to in the scriptures?
 While there are no examples in the Bible of God’s people being involved in politics, there is no specific counsel to the contrary in the Bible either.
 Therefore, we do well to consider what Bible principles may apply in such a situation, and make decisions based on those Bible principles.
 Are there any Bible principles that indicate that God may not want his people to be involved in partisan politics?

 Some Christians believe that it their duty to try to elect good people to political office so as to improve the world, and also to help facilitate the spread of the gospel.
 However, Jesus’ direction to his followers seems to run counter to that idea: “Seek the Kingdom of God above all else and live righteously, and he will give you everything you need” (Matthew 6:33 NLT).